rachelnertia/rachelnertia.github.io/_drafts/2024-in-cycling.md

 [^4]: It also means I now have a set of measurements to refer to if I ever get another bike.

 Overall my first year of recreational cycling has been a success, with lots of fun rides, beautiful scenery and learning experiences.
 I'm keen to go on more adventures in 2025.

-(I have forgotten to mention that strapping your camping gear to a bicycle is called "bikepacking" and seems to be a whole field in itself.)